humanmade/altis-local-chassis/docs/README.md

 Chassis requires [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) to be installed on your system.

-To set up Chassis for HM Platform, run the following inside your project's directory:
+To set up Chassis for Altis, run the following inside your project's directory:

 ```
 composer chassis init